 Credit Acceptance Corporation — subprime auto-finance in Indiana

-A detailed investigative report on Credit Acceptance Corporation, focused on how the company's financing model affects Indiana borrowers.
-Built from aggregating customer reviews, APR data, payment-structure breakdowns (separating principal from interest), and recurring complaint patterns across multiple online review platforms and public-facing settlement documents.
+Here's what I found on Credit Acceptance Corporation, focused on how the company's financing model affects Indiana borrowers.
+I pulled this together from customer reviews, APR data, payment-structure breakdowns (separating principal from interest), and the recurring complaint patterns that show up across review platforms and public settlement documents.

 Credit Acceptance often acquires high-risk auto loans from dealerships and then structures payments in ways that can extend the effective APR far beyond the nominal rate advertised to consumers.
 Many Indiana buyers report being told one “low” rate on the sales floor, only to later discover that finance charges, dealer markup, and other fees inflate what they are actually paying over the life of the loan.